Reading Time: < 1 minute

 This year I finally got my motorbike licence (yay!), it was an interesting experience in learning new skills and it got me thinking about how we learn and form habits and how does this apply to agile.

-It was a daunting experience, although I’ve been riding scooters for around 13 years, a 600cc motorbike is pretty different.
-Most noticeably for me is that my scooters don’t have indicators, as well as this the gears are in a different place and the centre of gravity is much lower.
-I didn’t pass my road test the first time, mainly because I forgot to turn my indicators off 3 times, so it led me to think about memory, how we commit things to our implicit memory and how this applies to agile practices.
+I didn’t pass my road test the first time, mainly because I forgot to turn my indicators off … 3 times, I just wasn’t used to using them.
+I had to find a way to get that to stick in my head.
+This led me to think about memory, how we commit things to our implicit memory and how this applies to agile practices.
 Have a look at the presentation to see my conclusion.

 … the trick to passing the second time?
 I strapped a bike light to my scooter handle bars and pressed it every time I wanted to turn a corner and every time I came out of a corner.